PaulBratslavsky/strapi-home-widget-example/README.md

 You can now build your own widgets, pull real data from your backend, and customize the admin panel to better fit your needs.

-👉 Get the full code here: [strapi-widget-example](https://github.com/strapi/strapi-widget-example) on GitHub
+👉 Get the full code here: [strapi-widget-example](https://github.com/strapi/strapi-widget-example) on GitHub.

+Join the Strapi community: Come hang out with us during our "Open Office" hours on [Discord](https://discord.com/invite/strapi).

+We are there Monday through Friday from 12:30pm CST time.

+Stop on by to chat, ask questions, or just say hi!